timmywheels/uptimeee/README.md

 ### Getting started
 Install dependencies by running `pip3 install -r requirements.txt`

+Create a `db.json` file, paste the contents of `db.example.json` into it and update it with the details of the sites to be monitored.
 Create a `.env` file, paste the contents of `.env.example` into it, and fill in the necessary values for the environment variables.

 ##### Environment Variables
 - `UPTIME_POLL_INTERVAL`: The interval (in minutes) that you've specified for the cronjob to run the script